Commander17X/X-Bedrock/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## 🎲 Acknowledgments

-- 🎮 GeyserMC for Bedrock support
 - 🎲 Roblox for cross-platform capabilities
+- 🛡️ NettyIX for anti-packet crasher and security
 - 🌐 All contributors and supporters

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by [command17x]